defuncart/bratacha/README.md

 ## About

 *Bratacha* (Irish for flags) is an open source project targeting languages which are often ignored within the flag quiz space, for instance Irish, Welsh, Belarusian.
-English is also be supported, while German and Polish will follow in the future.
+English is also currently supported, while German and Polish may follow in the future.

 Note that only flags of countries recognized by the UN are present.